 You do not need to worry about placements in any UK NHS setting.
 Other employers should have similar cover in place.
 Such corporate insurance arrangements for the clinical negligence of their staff may include students.
 You should check with you HEI or with the placement provider that such covers are in place.

 You must take special care when undertaking placements with football clubs and should talk this through with your clinical placement co-ordinator.
-Since 1st July 2015 the CSP PLI scheme does not cover claims arising from the treatment of certain types of professional footballer.
+The CSP PLI scheme does not cover claims arising from the treatment of certain types of professional footballer.
 We understand that clubs have their own scheme in place to cover their employees but we do not know if this covers students on placement.
 Where clubs choose not to include student placements within their corporate covers, students are restricted to working only with the players not affected by the CSP exclusion.

-c: The Ministry of Defence (MOD) and military units.
+The Ministry of Defence (MOD) and military units

 You must take special care when undertaking placements with the MOD or any military unit and you should talk this through with your clinical placement co-ordinator.
 We are aware that some military units ask students to sign documents that mean the student undertakes to insure the MOD for a wide-range of employer obligations.
 You must not sign these forms, even if it means that regrettably your placement falls through.

 Placements with smaller independent physiotherapy practices

 It is unlikely that small practices and physiotherapists who are self-employed / sole practitioners will have additional medical malpractice insurance in place to cover those working with them and students.
-Therefore, you must have your own individual insurance in place to cover your placement, and the CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.
+Therefore, you must have your own individual insurance in place to cover your placement.
+The CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.
 You do not need to take out any additional insurance unless you choose to do a placement working with animals or some professional footballers, or other excluded setting, which would not be covered by the CSP scheme.